 American Culture (AC) offers two scholarships/awards every year.

-In the fall semester, all majors and minors within our unit (American Culture; *Latina/o Studies; Digital Studies; Native American Studies; Asian/Pacific Islander American Studies; and Arab and Muslim American Studies) are eligible to apply for the Joel S. Siegel Scholarship.
+In the fall semester, all majors and minors within our unit (American Culture; *Latina/o Studies; Native American Studies; Asian/Pacific Islander American Studies; and Arab and Muslim American Studies) are eligible to apply for the Joel S. Siegel Scholarship.

 Joel S. Siegel Scholarship

 This $2,500 scholarship is awarded annually to an American Culture student with financial need and who best represents the potential for excellence in our program.
 Calls for applications are sent out to all majors and minors every fall, with the application deadline in mid-November.

 All undergraduate students (majors and minors) in American Culture/Ethnic Studies are eligible to be nominated for the award by a faculty member or they may self-nominate if they wish.